TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Documentation/Index.rst

 OpenOffice manual
 """""""""""""""""

 The OpenOffice SXW format used to be the official documentation format for TYPO3.
 This format is not recommended anymore.
 Please use the tools mentioned above to convert your existing SXW file into a Sphinx project instead.

-- `Example manual <http://typo3.org/extensions/repository/view/doc_template>`_ in the TYPO3 extension repository.
+- `OpenOffice example manual <http://typo3.org/extensions/repository/view/doc_template>`_ in the TYPO3 extension repository.